-Our office staff will not accept or deliver flowers, gifts, or money to students- this includes birthdays or holidays.
+Our office staff will not accept or deliver flowers, gifts, food, or money to students- this includes birthdays or holidays.
+Students will not be called out of class to pick up P.E. clothes, homework, or any other personal items.
+The office will not be responsible for lost or stolen items.